 I like to use Sourdough bread, but anything thick and crusty will do.
 You can even use regular sandwich-style sliced bread in a pinch.

 Cut or tear the bread into bite-sized chunks, then toss with olive oil, garlic powder, parsley and salt & pepper.
 You can mix it up here and add additional spices and flavourings to suit yourself.
 Then simply bake the croutons at 200c/180fan/400f/gas 6 for 10 minutes – you can add them to the oven while the bacon is cooking!
+You can also cook croutons in the Air Fryer at the same temperature, but reduce the cook time to 5-8 minutes.

 You can replace the chicken with shrimp, prawns or soft boiled egg.
+White beans also make a great vegetarian swap.

 Looking for more easy salad recipes?
 Here are some of my favourites: